August 19 - 22, 2019

 Not only has the number of retailers expanded exponentially in recent years, but so has the information available to customers.
 This means savvy shoppers tend to spend a lot of time researching their purchases – and consider the entire customer experience while doing so – before committing.

 The amount of choice people enjoy today has also led to a waning of brand loyalty, with customers switching between retailers and online/in-store channels from purchase to purchase, depending which best serves their needs at the time.
 Luxury retailers are not immune to this trend either, as even wealthy customers now tend to shop around for the best option.

-This decline in brand loyalty customers presents a unique challenge for modern retailers as they try to find new and innovative way to appeal to buyers – both existing and potential.
+This decline in brand loyalty customers presents a unique retailing problem, as retailers try to find new and innovative way to appeal to buyers – both existing and potential.